 Methi Thepla are soft, delicious, and melt in the mouth.
 The dough is made with yogurt and packed with fresh fenugreek leaves.
 Methi leaves give a faint bitter taste, and other spices and herbs make the Thepla highly flavorful!

-Thepla are one of the most popular Gujarati foods.
+Thepla is one of the most popular dishes in Gujarati cuisine.
 There are various ways to make these flatbreads, and each family has their own recipe.
 As a Gujarati, I have grown up eating the Thepla regularly.

 Thepla are delicious and pair well with pickles or yogurt.
 I would consider them picnic food because Gujarati families can not travel without Thepla!
 The Thepla can either be made plain or by adding vegetables.
 Apart from methi leaves, they can also be made with spinach, zucchini, or Lauki.